-In the book Hard Facts, Dangerous Half-Truths, and Total Non-sense: Profiting from Evidence-Based Management, Pfeffer and Sutton show how companies can improve performance and overcome their competition through evidence-based management.1 They point out that a very small percentage of what managers do is based on any solid data.
-This analysis appears to have been spawned by the research on medicine from Dr. David Eddy,2 who suggested that in 1985 only 15 percent of what physicians did had any scientific evidence to support it.
-Twenty years later, that number had only risen to somewhere between 20-25 percent.
+In the book Hard Facts, Dangerous Half-Truths, and Total Non-sense: Profiting from Evidence-Based Management, Pfeffer and Sutton show how companies can improve performance and overcome their competition through evidence-based management.
+They point out that a very small percent of what managers do is based on any solid data.
+This analysis appears to have been spawned by the research on medicine from Dr. David Eddy2 who suggested that in 1985 only 15% of what physicians did had any scientific evidence to support it, and that now that number has risen to somewhere between only 20 to 25%.

-Let's face it: the practice of coaching in our industry is relatively new.
+Let's face it.
+The practice of coaching in our industry is relatively new.
 Until recently, most coaching happened somewhat informally.
 Before that, some organizations offered more formal coaching to those leaders who needed "fixing."
-It is therefore not surprising that corporations and large public agencies have not invested in pushing the state of this art into a more scientific realm.
+It is not surprising, therefore, that corporations and large public agencies have not made much investment in pushing the state of this art into a more scientific realm.
 As the practice of coaching continues to grow, more and more organizations are attempting to measure the benefits of coaching and calibrate their return on investment.
 This leads to a heightened interest in improving the process and making results more predictable.